-The location of Uganda, coupled with the relative stability that the country has enjoyed over the past 30 years makes Uganda a gateway for regional trade and investments into the East African sub region.
+[vc_row][vc_column][vc_column_text]Uganda’s strategic location, coupled with the relative stability that the country has enjoyed over the past 31 years, makes it a gateway for regional trade and investments into the East African sub region.
 The economy of Uganda has experienced a steady and positive growth as a result of policy reforms.
 This has led to improved macroeconomic performance and created a conducive environment for business.
 These reforms have been characterized by reduction in inflation, fairly stable exchange rates, relatively low interest rates and economic growth.
-FDI inflows to Uganda rose for the third year running by 92 % hitting a record high of US$ 1.72 billion, making Uganda the highest FDI recipient in the EAC Region in 2012 (World Investment Report 2013).
+FDI inflows to Uganda were at 1,057.3 million dollars in 2015 making Uganda an attractive investment destination in East Africa.
+(World Investment Report 2016).

 Export Opportunities in COMESA Region